Soyuz TMA-13M

 Soyuz TMA-13M was a 2014 flight to the International Space Station.
 It transported three members of the Expedition 40 crew to the International Space Station.
 TMA-13M was the 122nd flight of a Soyuz spacecraft since 1967, and the 39th Soyuz mission to the ISS.
 The Soyuz remained docked to the space station for the Expedition 41 increment to serve as an emergency escape vehicle until its departure in November 2014.
+The European segment of the mission was called "Blue Dot".